I have decided to take on an added writing assignment per each episode of my podcast.

 Everything for the show will be linked at the bottom.

-I hope that you enjoyed this rambling on of fan of a game of a great community of a shitty publisher that ruined it all, however you feel about Virtua Fighter or the things I've said please let me know if the comments below and thank you for reading!
+I hope that you enjoyed this review, however you feel about Axiom Verge please let me know if the comments below and thank you for reading!
 As promised I couldn't link the podcast stuff at the beginning in good faith so, if you feel compelled to check it out, you can find all of that below.